 - Communication

 - Sustainability and Stewardship

 - Faith and Mission

+- House and Community Spirit: Which incorporates our 4 sport houses Anicii, Monte Cassino, Nursia and Subiaco.

+- Cultural

-Organisation and Technology
+- Organisation and Technology

 Available Student Activities

 Specialist Teachers here at St Benedict's are engaged in Music & Dance, Visual & Media Arts, Health & Physical Education and Chinese.
 In and around these lessons are many school based, as well as, outside school offered extra-curricular activities which support our Curriculum and are school endorsed.
 Most of the following activities will happen on a weekly basis, before or after school (depending on the instructor).